 • Issues which are subject to enforcement discretion must reflect the guidance found in the Enforcement Manual.

 14.01 Cover Letter.
 The purpose of the cover letter is to transmit the inspection report results.
 Inspection reports are transmitted using a cover letter from the applicable NRC official to the designated licensee executive.
-Appendix B of the Enforcement Manual contain sample cover letters for inspection reports containing enforcement actions (violations, apparent violations, deviations, non-conformances, etc.).
-Cover letter content varies somewhat depending on whether the inspection identified significant findings.
+The sample inspection report on the NRO web page and Appendix B of the Enforcement Manual contain sample cover letters for inspection reports containing enforcement actions (violations, apparent violations, deviations, non-conformances, etc.).
+Cover letter content varies somewhat depending on whether the inspection identified significant findings or security-related information is involved.
 In general, every cover letter has the same basic structure, as follows:

 a.
 Date, Addressee, and Salutation.
 At the top of the first page, the cover letter begins with the NRC seal and address, followed by the date on which the cover letter is signed and the report issued.
 The name and title of the principal addressee are placed at least four lines below the letterhead, followed by the licensee’s name and address.
 Note that the salutation is placed after the subject line.